NixOS/nix.dev/source/tutorials/file-sets.md

  in
 ```

-This does not change the result:
+This does not change the result, even if we add a new `.nix` file.

 ```shell-session
 $ nix-build